Sudden visual loss is a common complaint with variable presentations among patients of different ages.

 For any patient with sudden visual loss, the following information should be obtained:

-Inspect the extraocular area and assess visual acuity, light or movement perception, visual fields, extraocular movements, and pupil reactivity (including the presence or absence of a relative afferent pupillary defect).
+The inspection of vision loss can be approached anatomically, from anterior (refraction and tear film) to posterior (occiput).
+Inspect the extraocular area and assess the refraction, visual acuity, color vision, visual fields, pupil reactivity (including the presence or absence of a relative afferent pupillary defect), and extraocular motility.

 Initial examination of the external appearance of the eye is part of a good systematic approach.
 The appearance of the eye is key.
 A non-injected eye may be painful owing to optic neuritis, cluster headaches, sinusitis, or dental pain.
 Normal findings on this examination eliminate extraocular causes of visual loss.